 Nordic Place Research

-In order to support those who strive to make places better, we take an interdisciplinary research approach to come up with new solutions in this increasingly complex and rapidly changing environment.
-The key objectives are to contribute to place research and to disseminate place theory and knowledge to other researchers, policy makers and practitioners towards responsible place development.
+In this increasingly complex and rapidly changing environment, we need to take an interdisciplinary research approach to come up with new solutions.
+The key objectives are to contribute to place research and to disseminate place theory and knowledge to other researchers, policymakers and practitioners towards responsible place development.

 The Institute of Place Management (IPM) in Manchester Metropolitian University is an international professional body that supports people committed to developing, managing and making places better.
 The aim is to develop and support the creation of formal structures of place management and ensuring professional standards amongst those involved in managing, developing and marketing places.
 The institute works with policy makers, practitioners and providers.
 The Nordic Place Research Group at HVL has been a partner with IPM since Spring 2018.